launchdarkly/lua-server-sdk/README.md

 LaunchDarkly Server-Side SDK for Lua
 ===========================

+*This version of the SDK is a **beta** version and should not be considered ready for production use while this message is visible.*

 LaunchDarkly overview
 -------------------------
 [LaunchDarkly](https://www.launchdarkly.com) is a feature management platform that serves over 100 billion feature flags daily to help teams build better software, faster.
 [Get started](https://docs.launchdarkly.com/docs/getting-started) using LaunchDarkly today!